main-html/HTML/README.md

 </p>

 <h1 align="center">Main HTML</h1>
-This project has now merged with [Betterprompt 🚀️ ](https://www.betterprompt.com/) [Rocket](https://github.betterprompt.com/rocket) project and will continue development; see you there!
 Main HTML is an accessibility aware template putting users and web developers first.
 This makes your website into a living document through a collection of rules and interactive roles adapting the content delivery, inferred by behaviour and browser insights.
 Start your next project with a modern template that makes designing and building websites easier and faster.
 Leveraging server-less architecture for performance and millions of styling possibilities, you can build a small website in minutes or maintain a significant digital presence with Main.

 The Main.HTML project provides you with a truly portable website builder template.
 Powered by Main.JS Under the hood!